GreyMilton/omdb-api-search/README.md

 ## Looking Forward

-Whilst I am happy with the work I have done, given more time I would...
+Whilst I am happy with the work I have done, in the future I would...

+- _Refactor App.vue_ - This component is fairly large and contains code that could be reused in other places as the app expands.
+I would consider splitting this into separate components, or at least extracting some of the JS into other files.
+E.g. `utils.js` and `api.js` for reusable utility functions and api related code.
+This would also help with testing as mentioned below.

 - _Expand testing_ - I would increase testing coverage, consider more 'sad paths', and also consider implementing different types of tests e.g. unit tests and end-to-end tests.